Last updated on May 17, 2023

 Struggling to decide between ConvertKit or Flodesk?
 Which one to buy?

-It can be hard to decide which email marketing tool is the best for you, so we’ve put together a comparison of ConvertKit vs Flodesk to help you decide.
-We’ve put them to the test in 10 key areas (from features and pricing to support and deliverability) so you can make an informed decision about which one works best for you!
+I’ve put together a comparison of ConvertKit vs Flodesk to help you decide.
+We’ve put them to the test in 10 key areas (from features and pricing to support and email deliverability) so you can make a well-informed decision about which one to buy!

 ConvertKit vs Flodesk: Comparison Overview

 To help you decide, we put ConvertKit and Flodesk head-to-head in 10 tests.
 In this blog, we’ll compare the two services and provide our verdict on which is the better choice for creators.

 Flodesk has an incredibly easy and elegant user interface.
 They have like this workflow of getting things done in the least steps as possible and there is no confusion on what buttons to click.
 In most places, there are usually only 2-3 options or buttons to choose from.
 Nothing unnecessary on the screen, so it keeps things simple and focused on the things that matter (like creating a form or sending that broadcast email).